List of Marvel Comics characters: B: Bloodstorm

-Bloodstorm is name of two characters appearing in American comic books.
+Bloodstorm is the name of two characters appearing in American comic books.
 Both are mutant vampires and alternative reality versions of Storm.
 The original Bloodstorm debuted in Mutant X, and was created by Howard Mackie and Tom Raney.
 The younger alternate version who joined the time-displaced X-Men first appeared in X-Men: Blue #10 (August 2017), created by Cullen Bunn and Giovanni Valletta.

 Ororo Munroe was turned into a vampire by Dracula while trying to pick-pocket him.
 She managed to escape his control and joined X-Men of her universe.
 However, she eventually succumbed to her vampiric nature, killing Professor X and Beast.
 She adopted Bloodstorm moniker when recruited by a multiversal Goblin Queen for Hex-Men, who attacked time displaced X-Men on Earth-616.
 Bloodstorm chose to betrayed Goblin Queen and aided X-Men to defeat her.

 Stranded on Earth-616, Bloodstorm joined the time-displaced X-Men on numerous missions and developed mutual romantic feelings for Cyclops.
 Before their relationship can fully develop, the pair was attacked by Ahab and his Hounds in Extermination.
 She is killed when Ahab impales her with a silver spear, causing her to crumble into dust in Cyclops' arms.

 Bloodstorm One

 Bloodstorm One is a character appearing in American comic books published by Marvel Comics.
 Created by Frank Lovece, Bill Wylie, and Frank Turner, he first appeared in Nightstalkers #16 (December 1993).

-Bloodstorm One is a clone of Dracula created by Hydra as part of an army of vampire shocktroopers.
-He later escapes Hydra's custody and begins serving Varnae.
+Bloodstorm One is a clone of Dracula created by Lt.
+Gregory Belial of Hydra's Department of Occult Affairs as part of an army of vampire shocktroopers.
+Bloodstorm One escapes Hydra's custody and begins serving Varnae.
 Bloodstorm One later battles the Nightstalkers, with Frank Drake overloading the Exorcism Gun, the sole weapon that can harm Varnae.
 This incident fuses Drake, Hannibal King, and Bloodstorm One into an amalgam form resembling Dracula.
-Blade and his alternate future counterpart Crossbow separate King and Drake from Bloodstorm One, which Dracula assumes control of.
+Blade and his alternate future counterpart Crossbow separate King and Drake from Bloodstorm One's body, which Dracula assumes control of at the cost of Bloodstorm One's life.

-During the "Blood Hunt" storyline, Bloodstorm One is revived in a marble-like armored body and becomes the leader of the Bloodcoven.